gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Step 3: View Device Telemetry on the Azure IoT Central Dashboard

 1. Switch back to Azure IoT Central in your web browser.
-2. Ensure your device is selected.
-3. Ensure the **Overview** tab is selected.
-4. You need to wait a minute or two before the telemetry is displayed on the **Overview** tab.
+2. You need to wait a minute or two before your Azure Sphere device is automatically enrolled.
+3. The newly enrolled device will have a numeric name that matches your Azure Sphere Device ID.

+---

+## Step 4: Migrate your device to the Azure Sphere template

+You need to **Migrate** the newly enrolled device to the **Azure Sphere** template.
+The template maps the JSON formatted telemetry to the dashboard.

+1. Select the newly enrolled device.
+2. Click **Migrate**, and select the Azure Sphere Template, and migrate.

+---

+### Step 5: Display the Azure Sphere device telemetry

+1. Click on the migrated device, then select the **Overview** tab to view the device telemetry.
+2. You can click on the **Rename** button to give your device a friendly name.

 ![](resources/iot-central-display-measurements.png)